RajeevAtla/blog/about.md

 ---
 Hi there!

-My name is Rajeev Atla and I'm a senior at John P. Stevens High School.
-I'm a budding physicist with interests in computational sciences and entrepreneurship.
+My name is Rajeev Atla and I'm a freshman at Rutgers University.
+I'm interested in computational science.

 I hope you find my website entertaining, as well as my [GitHub page](https://github.com/RajeevAtla "My Github Page")!